advanced-js/syllabus/README.md

 Learn best practices in JavaScript in this intensive, five-session course.
 Topics include data encapsulation, closures, binding, inheritance, and name spacing.
 Discover some of the lesser-known, yet useful, features of the language, such as how to debug JavaScript problems on different browsers and improve performance.
 Create interactive webpages using third-party JavaScript libraries.

+Computers are provided in the lab, though you are encouraged to bring a laptop for in-class exercises if you feel more comfortable coding in your own environment.

 ## Prerequisites

 * [INFO1-CE9755 - JavaScript](http://scps.nyu.edu/content/scps/academics/course_detail.html?id=INFO1-CE9755) ([syllabus](https://github.com/afeld/advanced_js/blob/master/vendor/INFO1-CE9755%20JavaScript.pdf?raw=true)) or equivalent